MusaGillani/MusaGillani/README.md

 **👋 Hi, I'm [@MusaGillani](https://github.com/MusaGillani)**

 - 😁 I love to learn about new technologies and frameworks
-- 🔭 Currently working on Flutter
+- 🔭 Currently working on React
-- 🤔 Want to learn some JS as well
+- 🤔 Want to learn NEXTJs and Svelte as well
 - 💬 Share some articles or tutorials with me on [My Twitter](https://twitter.com/GillaniMusa)
 - 📫 I'm reachable at:
    - Mail: [musagillaniwork@gmail.com](musagillaniwork@gmail.com)